akash-network/cosmos-omnibus/coreum/README.md

 |`STATESYNC_POLKACHU`|`1`|
 |`ADDRBOOK_POLKACHU`|`1`|

-Polkachu also provide pruned snapshots for Coreum.
+Polkachu also provide pruned snapshots for TX.
 Find the [latest snapshot](https://polkachu.com/tendermint_snapshots/coreum) and apply it using the `SNAPSHOT_URL` variable.